danthio/Python-application-with-arduino-oscilloscope/README.md

 This is a desktop application using tkinter that works with arduino hardware as an oscilloscope.

-~Ensure to have installed pyserial~ 'pip install pyserial'
+~Ensure to have installed pyserial

 ~Upload the arduino code to the hardware.
 It reads the analog pin, A0.